nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 - _Delete_ a tv show: `DELETE http://localhost:3000/tvshow/{id}/`
 - _Update_ a tv show: `PUT http://localhost:3000/tvshow/{id}/` (The tv show data we will insert is in the request's _body_)

+REST is all about leveraging the power of plain HTTP and how the web works.
+The combination of HTTP verbs, routes, and request/response is the essence of it.
+Instead of making a complicated proprietary standard that languages and platforms must implement, we just use the internet.
+A resource is defined by it's route, it's accessed by using the correct http verb, and data is transferred in the request and response body.

 ## 2. Better logging

 A helpful tool when developing is to log what's going on during runtime of our application.
 Since we are working with a web server in a console/terminal environment, let's get it to log all requests there so we can see what's going on.